Buzz-Beater/LEMMA/README.md

 # Acknowledgement

+We  thank  (i)  Tao  Yuan  at  UCLA  for  designing  the  an-notation  tool,  (ii)  Lifeng  Fan,  Qing  Li,  Tengyu  Liu  at  UCLA  and  ZhouqianJiang for helpful discussions, and (iii) colleagues from UCLA VCLA for assistingthe endeavor of post-processing this massive dataset.

-We here gratefully thank the authors from [SlowFast network](https://github.com/facebookresearch/SlowFast) for open-sourcing their code.
+We also gratefully thank the authors from [SlowFast network](https://github.com/facebookresearch/SlowFast) for open-sourcing their code.